SF-WDI-LABS/react-vending-machine/README.md

 - The machine includes a text input that accepts item codes.
 - The text input should not accept more than two characters.
-- The machine responds with "{{item.name}} selected" and selects an item if a user enters a code that matches that item's code.
+- The machine responds with "{item.name} selected" and selects an item if a user enters a code that matches that item's code.

 ### Pair Lab: Dispense Item